 1.1 Our Name: Is Oklahoma Corrections Professionals (“OCP” or “the Association”).

-1.2 We Are: An employee association of Corrections and Criminal Justice Professionals employed by the Oklahoma Department of Corrections or the Oklahoma Pardon and Parole Board.
+1.2 We Are: An employee association of Corrections and Criminal Justice Professionals employed by the Oklahoma Department of Corrections or any other agencies with employees primarily working within the Oklahoma Department of Corrections (i.e. Pardon

-1.3 We Are: A non-profit employee association organized under section 501(c)(5) of the Internal Revenue Code, or corresponding section of any future federal tax code.
+1.3 We Are: A non-profit employee association incorporated in the State of Oklahoma and organized under section 501(c)(5) of the Internal Revenue Code, or corresponding section of any future federal tax code.

 Objectives and Purposes